Marslanali/cpp-learning-fom-demonstration/README.md

 make

 **Data for example codes**

 The data folder contains the test data which constitutes of 4 demonstrations.
 The collected demonstratiosn consists of cartesian trajectories of 3 DOF robot.

+If you face any difficulty, feel free to drop an email at arslanali800@hotmail.com